What is an Ecomap?

 Ecomaps not only document the connections between family members and the outside world, but they also provide a way to visualize the quality of those connections either as positive and nurturing or negative wrought with conflict and stress.
 Connections can also be considered strong or weak.

-An ecomap can be a powerful tool for discovering possible sources of depression and anxiety as well as uncovering hidden support systems in friends, neighbors, clubs, professional agencies, charities, and churches.
+An ecomap can be a powerful tool for discovering possible sources of depression and anxiety as well as uncovering hidden support systems in friends, neighbors, clubs, professional agencies, charities, and social or religious organizations.

 Start by drawing the family unit or individual inside a large circle.
 Next, draw circles that represent people or groups the central unit has a relationship with.
 These could be extended family members, friends, business associates, institutions, and so on.